-Mader won the Foam Paul Huf Award for his series Ekaterina, depicting the search for a bride in the fictitious city of Ekaterina.
+Mader won the Foam Paul Huf Award for his series Ekaterina, depicting the search for a bride in a fictitious city in the Ukraine.
 The series is part of the exhibition, which consists of several projects that jointly form a narrative about a naive young man in search of happiness.
 Mader plays with the tension between reality and fiction.
 His work stands out for the humour and irony with which he addresses serious topics such as loneliness, love, exploitation and the female body.
 Beneath the seeming superficiality of his images, his work contains many layers that can be interpreted in various ways.

 Mader plays a subtle game with what we believe to be true – a game with which he confronts us with our own assumptions and prejudices.
 In this day and age, of ‘fake news’ and idealised user profiles on social media, Mader’s work demonstrates that the frequently asked question about the truthfulness of photography is still a relevant one.